21.18° broken clouds

 Impact – What difference is the Science curriculum making on pupils?

-- The vast majority of pupils meet their expected progress in Science.
+- The large majority of pupils meet their expected progress in Science.

 - The large majority of pupils meet or exceed their expected outcomes in Science (external qualifications)